June 18, 2008; Checked April 10 2020

 Feedback in Online Learning

 Feedback is an element of any communication or dialogue.
-In fact, there is no real communication or dialogue without feedback, which generally closes or continues a train of thought.
-In online learning, the first type of feedback that generally comes to mind is that of feedback from the faculty to the students, particularly on written assignments or on discussion board postings.
+In fact, there is no communication or dialogue without feedback, which generally continues or closes a train of thought.
+In online learning, the first type of feedback that generally comes to mind is that of feedback from an instructor to students, particularly on written assignments or on discussion board postings.
 This is the most important feedback from a students’ point of view.
 They want to know what you, the faculty member, “think” about the work that they, as students, are doing.

 The most important rules about feedback from faculty to student are simple.
-Here are four simple rules of thumb.
+Here are four:

 This means early in the course, including even prior to the formal launching of a course.
 The first two weeks of a course can be the most demanding on a faculty member.
 One of the best investments you as a faculty member can make is to plan on spending time in the first two weeks getting to know your students and their particular goals for learning.
 This is the time you launch a community of learning.
 You may ask, “How do I provide feedback to the students on in the first week if they have not handed in any assignment?”